13th INTERNATIONAL MEETING

 EVIDENCE ACROSS SPECIES AND BRAIN SCALES

-Chair: Marija Kundakovic (USA) & Liisa Galea (Canada)
+Chairs: Marija Kundakovic (USA) & Liisa Galea (Canada)

 18:00 Deepak Srivastava (United Kingdom) Multi-omic analysis of sex specific effects of estradiol on neurodevelopment in human cerebral organoids